stonepros/stone/doc/releases/octopus.rst

-  First, there is a new 'device' channel, enabled by default, that will report anonymized hard disk and SSD health metrics to telemetry.ceph.com in order to build and improve device failure prediction algorithms.
+  First, there is a new 'device' channel, enabled by default, that will report anonymized hard disk and SSD health metrics to telemetry.stone.com in order to build and improve device failure prediction algorithms.
 If you are not comfortable sharing device metrics, you can disable that channel first before re-opting-in::

-    ceph config set mgr mgr/telemetry/channel_device false
+    stone config set mgr mgr/telemetry/channel_device false

-  Second, we now report more information about CephFS file systems,
+  Second, we now report more information about StoneFS file systems,
   including:

   - how many MDS daemons (in total and per file system)